Storrington

-Storrington is a small town in the Horsham District of West Sussex, England, and one of two in the civil parish of Storrington and Sullington.
+Storrington is a town and former civil parish, now in the parish of Storrington and Sullington, in the Horsham district of West Sussex, England.
 Storrington lies at the foot of the north side of the South Downs.
-As of 2021 it has a population of around 4,600.
+As of 2021 it had a population of around 6,000.
 It has one main shopping street (High Street).
-The A283 road runs directly through the village and connects Storrington to Steyning in the east and Pulborough in the west.
+The A283 road runs directly through the town and connects Storrington to Steyning in the east and Pulborough in the west.
+It is 3 mi west of Washington.

 History

 Storrington is listed in the Domesday Book as "Estorchestone", meaning a place well known for storks.
 A charter to hold a regular market on Wednesdays was granted by Henry IV in 1400, together with permissions for three fairs during the year, on Mayday, Wednesday of Whit week and the Feast of Martin on 11 November.
 Tanning and blacksmithing were also important industries and only in the 20th century did these roles fade away.
 Rabbit breeding was another significant industry reflected in a number of local place names including 'The Warren', 'Warren Hill', 'Sullington Warren' and 'Warren Croft'.
 This working/small industry background has however, left little behind architecturally.
 Nikolaus Pevsner, noted only the small door in Browns Lane, the church, and the Dominican convent known as the Abbey to be historically significant.

+The Cinema Museum, London holds home movies of Storrington from 1950.

+In 1961 the parish had a population of 2784.
+On 1 April 2003 the parish was abolished and merged with Sullington to form "Storrington & Sullington".